Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 3.md

 echo $x

-When you write to a variable we dont' use a $ but when we read we use a $.
+When you write to a variable we dont' use a $ - symbol but when we read we use a $ - symmbol.

 Recommended approach is ${x}  - GOOD TO USE CURLY BRACES AROUND VARIABLE NAMES